tomekmarchi/Acid/README.md

     		});
     	}
     })();
-    //returns an sync module not used for importing scripts
+    //returns n sync module not used for importing scripts
     $.define({
     	name:'moduleName',
     	import:['each','eachObject'],